adbharadwaj/graphspace-manual/docs/Editing_Layouts.md

 GraphSpace that allows a user to select one or more nodes based on [color](#select-by-color) and/or [shape](#select-by-shape), and to then change their visual properties using an easy-to-use interface.
 The current interface allows user to change the following properties:

 1. **Color**: The background color of the node.
-2. **Shape**: The shape of the node's body.
+2. **Shape**: The shape of the node.
 GraphSpace currently supports following shapes - rectangle, roundrectangle, ellipse, triangle, pentagon, hexagon, heptagon, octagon, star, diamond, vee, or rhomboid.
-3. **Width**: The width of the node’s body in pixels.
+3. **Width**: The width of the node in pixels.
-4. **Height**: The height of the node’s body in pixels.
+4. **Height**: The height of the node in pixels.
-5. **Label**: The label inside of node's body.
+5. **Label**: The label inside the node..
 In addition to specifying the value of a property outright, the developer may also use a [mapper to dynamically specify the property value](http://js.cytoscape.org/#style/mappers).
 For example, data(k) would map a property to the value in an element’s `k` data-attribute.
 This feature can used for visualizing node annotations in the layouts.

 The following image shows the visual properties of a node before and after the editing using the node editor.
 In this example, user has made the following changes: (i) background color from green to pink (ii) shape from rectangle to ellipse (iii) width and height from 45px to 100px (iv) label from 'CTNNB1' to 'New Label'.